 What is the Best time to visit Chandratal?

-Looking at these details month by month, the best time to visit Chandratal lake is September month or you can also make a trip from the middle of June to July month as well.
+Looking at these details month by month, the best time to visit Chandratal Lake is September month, or you can also make a trip from the middle of June to July month as well.
 In September, the road conditions are best in shape with tamed water crossings.
-So, making a Chandratal road trip is very favorable in this time period.
+So, making a Chandratal road trip is very favorable in this period.